 A total of 39 MLD patients (19 presymptomatic LI-MLD, 8 presymptomatic EJ-MLD, 12 early symptomatic EJ-MLD) were treated using arsa-cel in Phase I/II study (n=20), Phase II study (n=10), EAFs (n=3), and CUPs (n=6).
-One LI-MLD and one early symptomatic EJ-MLD patients were excluded from the efficacy analyses since they were treated prior to a major protocol revision.18 Two additional early symptomatic EJ-MLD patients were excluded from the primary analyses provided by the manufacturer because these patients did not meet the criteria of IQ≥85 and GMFC≥1 in the label for Libmeldy and thus would not be eligible to be treated.17 One of those patients had substantial cognitive decline at baseline and the other had rapid progression beyond GFMC level 1 between screening and initiation of treatment; both patients (26 LI-MLD, 17 EJ-MLD) from a subset of a natural history cohort study conducted in Milan, Italy between 2000 and 2017.^{18 Fumagalli, 2021, 1} Table 3.2 shows the baseline characteristics of 35 arsa-cel treated MLD patients and 43 natural history patients.
+However, two patients (one LI-MLD patient who was symptomatic and one early symptomatic EJ-MLD patient who had progressive symptoms of MLD) were excluded since they were treated prior to a major protocol revision.
+Thus, only 37 treated patients were included in an integrated efficacy analysis.18 Additionally, two early symptomatic EJ-MLD patients were excluded from the analyses provided to ICER by the manufacturer because these patients did not meet the criteria of IQ≥85 and GMFC<1 in the label for Libmeldy and thus would not be eligible to be treated in clinical practice.17 One of those patients had substantial cognitive decline at baseline and the other had rapid progression beyond GMFC-MLD level 1 between screening and initiation of treatment; both patients died due to disease progression.
+The treated cohort (n=35) was then compared to 43 MLD patients (26 LI-MLD, 17 EJ-MLD) from a subset of a natural history cohort study conducted in Milan, Italy between 2000 and 2017.^{18, 1} Table 3.2 shows the baseline characteristics of 35 arsa-cel treated MLD patients and 43 natural history patients.

 The participants in both studies and the natural history cohort were predominately male and white.
 Median age at first contact or gene therapy was much younger than the predicted age of symptom onset for the pre-symptomatic LI-MLD and EJ-MLD groups (10 months at gene therapy versus 18 months predicted age of symptom onset for LI-MLD and 16 months at gene therapy versus 45 months predicted age of symptom onset for presymptomatic EJ-MLD).
 For early symptomatic EJ-MLD patients, median onset of symptoms was around 64 months and median age at gene therapy was 67 months.
 The natural history cohort included slightly older LI-MLD patients, with a median age of 19 months, and slightly younger EJ-MLD patients, with a median age of 53 months.
-The arsacel treated LI-MLD patients were followed for a median of six years and up to 11 years.
+The arsaccel treated LI-MLD patients were followed for a median of six years and up to 11 years.
 Both presymptomatic and early symptomatic EJ-MLD patients treated with arsa-cel were followed for a median of three and seven years, respectively, and up to nine years.
 The LI-MLD patients in the natural history cohort were followed for a median of 4.4 years, while the EJ-MLD patients in the natural history cohort were followed for a median of 5.6 years and up to 20 years.17 See Table 3.2 below and Supplement Table D3.2.